 tvOS 11, watchOS 4 And macOS High Sierra: A Boost Of New Technologies

-Apple has officially launched the GM build of its tvOS 11 and watchOS 4 to public beta testers and developers. tvOS 11 brings automatic light and dark mode, Home screen sync, AirPlay 2 and full AirPods support. watchOS brings latest watch faces including Toy Story options and Siri, upgraded workout and music experiences, Apple news, and more. tvOS 11 and watchOS 4 will release on September 19 along with iOS 11.
+Apple has officially launched the GM build of its tvOS 11 and watchOS 4 to public beta testers and iOS app developers. tvOS 11 brings automatic light and dark mode, Home screen sync, AirPlay 2 and full AirPods support. watchOS brings latest watch faces including Toy Story options and Siri, upgraded workout and music experiences, Apple news, and more. tvOS 11 and watchOS 4 will release on September 19 along with iOS 11.

 macOS Sierra is the 13th major release of macOS.
 It introduces up to date core technologies to improve the most significant functions of Mac.
 From re-architecting the storage of data to upgrading the efficiency of video streaming to releasing the complete power of you graphics processor, it is all primary to today’s Mac experience. macOS Sierra will be officially released on September 25.